Two Palestinian gunmen, Israeli army officer killed in West Bank clash

 The Jenin Brigade, a coalition of armed Palestinian factions, claimed the two dead gunmen as its members and confirmed they had killed an Israeli army officer.

+Israeli Prime Minister Yair Lapid expressed his condolences to the soldier's family and confirmed that one of the Palestinians men was an intelligence officer in the Palestinian Authority (PA), which coordinates security with Israel.

+"This is a step up," Lapid said in a statement, warning of an escalation in the West Bank.
+"Wherever the Authority does not maintain order, we will not hesitate to act."

 U.S.-sponsored Palestinian statehood talks with Israel stalled in 2014.
-Since then, the Palestinian Authority (PA, created under interim peace accords to wield limited self-government in the West Bank, has seen its domestic credibility wane.
+Since then, the PA, created under 1990s interim peace accords to wield limited self-government in the West Bank, has seen its domestic credibility wane.

 Israel has called on the PA to crack down on hotspots like Jenin.
 PA officials accuse Israel of having weakened their rule.